kompics/docs/introduction/gettingstarted.rst

 * ``kompics-core`` – Contains the runtime and the basic definitions.
 This is the minimum requirement.
 * ``kompics-port-timer`` and ``kompics-component-java-timer`` – Provide the definition and the implementation for a component that handles scheduled timeouts
-* ``kompics-port-network`` and ``kompics-component-netty-network`` – Provide the definition and a Netty based implementation for networking using TCP, UDP, and UDP.
+* ``kompics-port-network`` and ``kompics-component-netty-network`` – Provide the definition and a Netty based implementation for networking using TCP, UDP, and UDT.
 * ``kompics-port-virtual-network`` – Adds a few definitions to the network port to allow for usage of virtual nodes within the same Kompics instance.
 * ``kompics-simulator`` – Contains a DSL to describe experiment/test scenarios and a scheduler and base components to run them.